• Skip to primary navigation

 And so, here we are.
 Another holiday biscotti that is perfect for dunking into coffee or a hot cup of cocoa.

-This gingerbread biscotti brings together my Italian roots and my favorite holiday baking traditions.
+This gingerbread biscotti combines my Italian heritage with my favorite holiday baking traditions.
 It’s the best of both worlds, and I’m so excited to share it with you!

 THANKS SO MUCH for following and being part of the She Loves Biscotti community, where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.